ntac/-data-cleaning_project/CodeBook.md

 fBodyGyroJerkMag

-The 82 columns of the data in finaldata.txt are shown in the file columns.txt
+The 82 columns of the data in finaldata.txt are shown in the file columns.txt this file is created by the run_analysis.R code